Published: 15 February, 2016

 A technique beyond support loops, using hard edges or opensubdiv, can save you the effort of support loops and give you fast and efficient way of modeling, especially at the beginning phases.

-Not only is it time consuming to add support edge loops but it would be much harder to modify the base mesh. the alternative? try to use hard edges/smoothing groups with conjuction with mesh smooth and work on phases or stages as much as possible; getting first the basic details then moving to higher resolution and adding more detail as you go along.
+Not only is it time consuming to add support edge loops but it would be much harder to modify the base mesh.
+The alternative?
+Try to use hard edges/smoothing groups in conjunction with mesh smooth and work on phases or stages as much as possible; getting first the basic details then moving to higher resolution and adding more detail as you go along.

 You see below, how the same mesh, but with different smoothing groups can give very different results.